George Herbert

 George Herbert (3 April 1593 – 1 March 1633) was an English poet, orator, and priest of the Church of England.
 His poetry is associated with the writings of the metaphysical poets, and he is recognised as "one of the foremost British devotional lyricists."
 He was born in Wales into an artistic and wealthy family and largely raised in England.
 He received a good education that led to his admission to Trinity College, Cambridge, in 1609.
-He went there with the intention of becoming a priest, but he became the University's Public Orator and attracted the attention of King James I. He sat in the Parliament of England in 1624 and briefly in 1625.
+He enrolled intending to become a priest, but became the University's Public Orator and attracted the attention of King James I. He sat in the Parliament of England in 1624 and briefly in 1625.

 After the death of King James, Herbert renewed his interest in ordination.
 He gave up his secular ambitions in his mid-thirties and took holy orders in the Church of England, spending the rest of his life as the rector of the rural parish of Fugglestone St Peter, just outside Salisbury.
-He was noted for unfailing care for his parishioners, bringing the sacraments to them when they were ill and providing food and clothing for those in need.
+He was noted for unfailing care for his parishioners, bringing the sacraments to them when they were ill, and providing food and clothing for those in need.
 Henry Vaughan called him "a most glorious saint and seer".
 He was never a healthy man and died of consumption at age 39.

 Biography

 Early life and education

 George Herbert was born 3 April 1593 in Montgomery, Montgomeryshire, Wales, the son of Richard Herbert (died 1596) and his wife Magdalen née Newport, the daughter of Sir Richard Newport (1511–1570).
-He was one of 10 children.
+George was one of 10 children.
 The Herbert family was wealthy and powerful in both national and local government, and George was descended from the same stock as the Earls of Pembroke.
 His father was a member of parliament, a justice of the peace, and later served for several years as custos rotulorum (keeper of the rolls) of Montgomeryshire.
-His mother was a patron and friend of clergyman and poet John Donne and other poets, writers and artists.
+His mother was a patron and friend of John Donne and other poets, writers and artists.
 As George's godfather, Donne stood in after Richard Herbert died when George was three years old.
 Herbert and his siblings were then raised by his mother, who pressed for a good education for her children.

 Herbert's eldest brother Edward (who inherited his late father's estates and was ultimately created Baron Herbert of Cherbury) became a soldier, diplomat, historian, poet, and philosopher whose religious writings led to his reputation as the "father of English deism".
 Herbert's younger brother was Sir Henry Herbert, Master of the Revels to Kings Charles I and II.